BidyutMazumdar/QVP-Global-System/Policy_Application/DECISIONMAKER_GUIDE.md

 ## Stage 5: Monitoring and Evaluation

-Use future releases to monitor:
+Use subsequent releases to monitor:

 - Progress
 - Stability